sigp/lighthouse/book/src/advanced_networking.md

 ### NAT Traversal (Port Forwarding)

-Lighthouse, by default, used port 9000 for both TCP and UDP.
+Lighthouse, by default, uses port 9000 for both TCP and UDP.
 Lighthouse will still function if it is behind a NAT without any port mappings.
 Although Lighthouse still functions, we recommend that some mechanism is used to ensure that your Lighthouse node is publicly accessible.
 This will typically improve